franklinscott13/GarbageToData/README.md

 Then write to a file detrmining if the value is good or not.

-Resulting with the out put of:
- _       _   _   _   _   _   _
+Resulting with the out put of: Git hub formats these weird.
+Looks better after download _       _   _   _   _   _   _
 |_  |_| |_  | | |_  | | |_| |_   |_|
  _|   | |_| |_|  _| |_| |_| |_|    |

 PossibleNumbers: 54605086?
 Checksum ILL for: 54605086?
  _   _           _   _       _   _